 Indian cuisine is divided mainly into four regions based on the four cardinal points of this great nation.
-Each region has its own charateristics and is influenced directly by different cultures and local traditions, as well as by the geography and by the availabilty of certain kinds of food.
+Each region has its own characteristics and is influenced directly by different cultures and local traditions, as well as by the geography and by the availability of certain kinds of food.

 Dried fruit, yoghurt and nuts are used to prepare dishes based on goat and lamb meat.
 Very frequent is also the use of saffron.

 The dishes that we usually identify as the “typical” Indian cuisine are from Punjab.

 Among the most famous dishes you can find the tandoori chicken (cooked in the tandoor, a clay oven), the naan and roti (two kinds of bread).
 The most used flavours are ginger and garlic.
 These are the main ingredients to create the typical mix of tastes that we usually associate to India.

 The cuisine in the west is influenced by the religion and by the sea.
 The regions of Rajasthan and Gujarat have a mainly vegetarian diet.
 Sometimes fish and very rarely pork and chicken meat are part of the diet.
 Coconut oil and milk are used as seasoning for many dishes of this region.

 In the east of India the main cooking tradition is the one from Bengal.
 Once again fish, spices (especially the unmistakable cumin) and the mix of sweet and spicy are the ingredients that make the dishes of this corner of India unforgettable.

 If you are searching for the hottest and spiciest tastes of India, you can’t miss traditional southern Indian food.
 The most famous dish of this cuisine is the biryani, made with basmati rice and meat.
 In this region the food is served on banana leaves.